Table of Contents

 - Structural glycoproteins (like fibronectin)

-Frankincense doesn't just support collagen; it helps maintain this entire support system.
+Frankincense oil doesn't just support collagen; it helps maintain this entire support system.
 By promoting fibroblast activity and reducing inflammatory degradation, it supports the comprehensive health of your skin's infrastructure.

 The Result: Real, Lasting Anti-Aging Benefits